 SSDs are now widely available in some of the mainstream PCs.
 Many of you may also have upgraded your hard drive from HDD to SSD or might plan to do that.
 Apparently, the performance of SSDs is better than that of HDDs.
-However, some of you may be worried about SSD lifespan.
+However, some people may be worried about SSD lifespan.
+How long do SSDs last?
 Now, read on to learn how to calculate SSD life.

 When you buy an SSD, you may notice two terminologies: TBW and DWPD.
 Both the two terminologies are related to SSD life expectancy.

 TBW (Terabytes Written) indicates how much data a drive can write over its lifespan.
 For example, an SSD with 500 TBW means that the SSD can write 500 TB before it needs to be replaced.